-The overall goal of supply chain/operations management is to impact an organization’s bottom-line in a positive way while delivering the best services to customers at the lowest possible cost.
-The Supply Chain/Operations Management degree helps students gain the skills to become professions in this discipline.
+The overall goal of supply chain/operations management is to impact the organization’s bottom-line in a positive way while delivering the best services to customers at the lowest possible cost.

 Our faculty periodically consult with local businesses and corporate Advisory Board members to add new content and relevance in their classes.
 As part of the curriculum, students have to complete a senior project for a local firm as part of a consulting team.
 Our classes typically include guest speakers, site visits, case studies and team-based activities.
 Students also gain practical professional experience through the CBA’s paid and for-credit internship and cooperative education program.